rudisimo/creeper/README.md

-Creeper, a simple Web Crawler
+Creeper, a simple OGP Crawler
 =============================

 Creeper is a proof of concept application used to crawl websites and parse Open Graph metadata based on [Symfony2][1] components: